beyond al nafs

 Beyond al Nafs is a painting collection, exploring the tension between individuality and collective belonging through an islamic and indigenous lens.
 The title refers to the nafs in Islam — the ego or self — which in Sufi thought must be transcended to move closer to the Divine.

-These works reflect on how hyper-individualism, rooted in Eurocentric ideals, disrupts our capacity for empathy, solidarity, and shared responsibility.
-In contrast, I draw from Amazigh heritage, Indigenous philosophies, and Sufi teachings that emphasize interconnectedness and the communal journey of transformation.
+These works reflect on how individualism, rooted in Eurocentric ideals, disrupts our capacity for empathy, solidarity, and shared responsibility.
+In contrast, I draw from my amazigh heritage, indigenous philosophies, and Sufi teachings that emphasize interconnectedness and the communal journey of transformation.
 Through layered compositions in acrylics and oil pastels, I use organic forms and symbolic motifs to evoke both struggle and romanticisation, the vulnerability of facing one’s inner self and the strength found in community, memory, earth-human connection and spiritual trust.

 barzakh